scriptlver/scriptlver/README.md

-i started my degree in **information systems** in 2024, and since then i've worked on projects in both **english** and **portuguese**. using programming languages such as **python** and **java**, with the aim of improving my skills and consolidating my knowledge in the area.
+i started my degree in **information systems** in 2024, and since then i've worked on projects in both **english** and **portuguese**. using programming languages such as **python** and **java**, with the aim of improving my skills and consolidating my knowledge in the area

 </div>